teamwalnut/rescript-urql/docs/exchanges.md

 ### `refocusExchange`

-The `refocusExchange` allows `reason-urql` to redispatch active operations when the window regains focus.
+The `refocusExchange` allows `rescript-urql` to redispatch active operations when the window regains focus.

 To use the `refocusExchange`, add the package to your dependencies: